jitsi/handbook/docs/user-guide/client-connection-status-indicators.md

 ## NON-OPTIMAL
 * With video enabled, when the send bitrate for the video stream is at least 30% of the target bitrate expected for the stream.
 Please refer to the target bitrates table below.
-* With video disabled or screen sharing is in progress, when the downstream packet loss is less than 8%.
+* With video disabled or screen sharing is in progress, when the downstream packet loss is between 6% and 8%.

 ## POOR
 * With video enabled, when the send bitrate for the video stream is at least 10% of the target bitrate expected for the stream.
 Please refer to the target bitrates table below.
-* With video disabled or screen sharing is in progress, when the downstream packet loss is less than 12%.
+* With video disabled or screen sharing is in progress, when the downstream packet loss is between 8% and 12%.

 ## LOST
 * When the user stops receiving video for the remote endpoint even when the endpoint is not video muted and it is in LastN as indicated by the bridge’s LastNEndpointChangeEvent.